idrissjuanito/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. The 9-John_Doe file give full permissions to user, read and execute to groups, then write and execute to others

 10. The 10-mirror_permissions file sets the mode of the file hello the same as olleh’s mode.

+11. The 11-directories_permissions file adds execute permissions to all directories and subdirectories excluding files

+12. The 12-directory_permissions file creates a directory with permissions 751

+13. The 13-change_group changes the group of a file